Trips to Gabon, an explosion of wildlife

 The itineraries of the trips to Gabon that we offer will vary depending on the time of the year in which you travel.

-From mid-July to mid-September (dry season) is a good time for humpback whale watching and exploring the Akaka jungle in Loango National Park where large numbers of elephants are concentrated, but also to go out in search of baboons in Lope National Park.
+Mid-July to mid-September (dry season) is a good time for humpback whale watching and exploring the Akaka Forest in Loango National Park where large numbers of elephants are concentrated, but also to go out in search of baboons in Lope National Park.
+Another place to consider is the Bai de Langoue in Ivindo National Park, which receives large numbers of gorillas and elephants in the dry months.

 From November to February is the time of the turtles and at night you can observe them nesting on the beaches of Gabon.
 These months coincide with the rainy season and it is also the opportunity to enjoy the famous images that have made Gabon internationally famous: herds of large mammals that come for a swim or to eat on the beach.